waughsh/waughsh.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 layout: post
 draft: true
 visible: 0
-title: Reading Group Blog -- Semantically Equivalent Adversarial Rules for Debugging NLP Models
+title: Reading Group Blog -- Semantically Equivalent Adversarial Rules for Debugging NLP Models (ACL 2018)
 ---
-# Reading Group Blog -- Semantically Equivalent Adversarial Rules for Debugging NLP Models (ACL 2018)

 Allen Nie 02/12/2019

 In the second post, we will focus on this paper: